 DTreat is a retreat program that connects young adults between the ages of 18-25 with type 1 diabetes.
 Young adults attending DTreat have the opportunity to attend discussions, workshops and social events on life-affecting topics such as:

-DTreat programs are generously sponsored by many foundations, diabetes industry partners and others and are offered annually across the country.
+DTreat programs are actively coordinated by DECA Member Camps and other partners and generously sponsored by many foundations, diabetes industry partners and others and are offered annually across the country.

 To find out more about DTreat, or to get involved in the DTreat community, visit the DTreat Facebook page.